cynthialmy/cynthialmy.github.io/_posts/2025-11-02-eu-customs.md

 ## **Customs as Optimization: When Knowledge Creates Margin**

-While customs introduces friction, it also offers opportunities for cost reduction and strategic optimization - if businesses are capable of identifying and executing them.
+While customs introduces friction, it also offers opportunities for cost reduction and strategic optimization, if businesses are capable of identifying and executing them.

 Businesses can eliminate duties entirely by using special procedures such as inward processing, which allows companies to import components duty-free, process them in the EU, and only pay duty on the value of non-EU inputs if they eventually sell the finished goods domestically.
 For companies importing intermediate goods, this can reduce duty expenditure by 50–100% depending on product mix.